 There are no picnic tables located in the park.
 Cooking grills, fires, swimming, camping and alcoholic beverages are prohibited.
 Organized activities and all commercial activities require a Special Use Permit.
 Contact the Brendan T. Byrne office at 609-726-1191 for details and permit application.

 Download Double Trouble Historic Village Guide

 *To view this form, please download the most recent version of Adobe Acrobat

-Double Trouble State Park is open daily 8 a.m. to dusk.
-The interpretive center is open most weeks 10 a.m. to 3:45 p.m.
+Double Trouble State Park and the Double Trouble Village grounds are open daily 8 a.m. to dusk.
+The historic village interpretive center museum display room is open most weeks 9:00 a.m. to 4:00 p.m.
 Wednesday through Sunday; closed Monday and Tuesday.
-Guided village tours, including viewing static exhibits inside the restored sawmill and cranberry packing house, start at the interpretive center.
+Guided village tours, including viewing static exhibits inside the restored sawmill and cranberry packing house may be arranged through the interpretive center.
 As most of the tour is outside with walking on soft sand, participants should dress accordingly.
-There are also wayside signs throughout the historic district recounting the ecological and cultural story of the area.
+Program fees may apply.
+There are also wayside signs throughout the historic district recounting the ecological and cultural story of the area for self-guided tours.

 Individual or group tours and hikes, school class trips, teacher professional development workshops, and Cub Scout, Boy Scout and Girl Scout advancement requirement programs may be arranged with the interpretive staff by calling 732-341-4098.